-Fatal Work Accident Claims Can Be Made By Thier Family Or Dependants
+Fatal Work Accidents Claims Made By Dependants

 When a person has died as a result of a work-related event or latent onset injury, a claim can be made by their family or by a person defined as a ‘dependant’ under the Workers' Compensation and Rehabilitation Act 2003.
 We understand it can be a difficult time for family members after losing someone in a workplace accident.

 Compensation for a fatal injury may include lump-sum or quarterly payments for dependants, as well as reasonable expenses to cover the cost of a funeral.

 the cause of death

 the relationship to the deceased person, and

 the dependency to the deceased person.

-- Medical evidence to show cause of death
+Medical evidence to show cause of death

 When making a claim for a fatal injury, you need to provide the insurer with a Q-COMP workers’ compensation medical certificate.

 the autopsy (post mortem) report

 the death certificate, or

-- the report of a Coroner’s Inquest.
+the report of a Coroner’s Inquest

 In some circumstances ambulance, hospital, or other medical records can be used to provide sufficient evidence of the worker’s fatality.